-Tony used to visit Pauline almost every day, but he hasn’t been allowed to be with her since the beginning of the coronavirus lockdown in March, this year.
-The care home hasn’t allowed access to anyone except healthcare professionals.
+Tony used to visit Pauline almost every day, but he wasn't allowed to be with her throughout the coronavirus lockdown that began in March, this year.
+The care home didn't allow access to anyone except healthcare professionals.

 Pauline had a stroke four years ago.
 Currently, she cannot walk or talk and is blind in one eye.
 She needs to be manually turned in the night, and a hoist is required to help her from bed.
 Tony is the only person Pauline really responds to.

-These have been some comfort to Tony, as Pauline responded to his voice and gave him a signal to say she could hear him.
-But he says those reactions are only occasional, and are becoming fewer as the weeks under lockdown pass by.
+These were some comfort to Tony, as Pauline responded to his voice and gave him a signal to say she could hear him.
+But he says those reactions were only occasional and became fewer as the weeks under lockdown passed by.

-He believes that hard pressed staff simply don’t have the time to give the personal attention to residents that relatives can.
-And that 1-2-1 care is vital for resident’s quality of life.
+He believes that hard pressed staff simply didn’t and still don’t have the time to give the personal attention to residents that relatives can.
+And that 1-2-1 care is vital for resident’s’ quality of life.

 Fighting for change